 The legal age for purchasing and/or consuming alcohol beverages is 21.
 Even grandmas will likely be asked to show their IDs.
 Also, good to know:

-- No beer sales on Sunday until noon from a grocery, drugstore, convenience market or other retail store.
+- Sunday sales of beer and wine on Sunday from a grocery, drugstore, convenience market or other retail store is limited to 10am-11pm.
 It can be bought 6am-midnight any other day.
+No retail sales on Easter, Thanksgiving and Christmas.

 - Liquor for retail purchase is only available at liquor stores.
 (No groceries, convenience stores, etc.)

-- Sale of alcoholic drinks is allowed 8am-3am Monday-Saturday; on Sunday, the start time is 10am.
+- Retail sale of alcoholic drinks is allowed 8am-3am Monday-Saturday; on Sunday, the start time is 10am.
 That includes bars.

 - The driver of a vehicle is not permitted to have an open container of an alcohol beverage.
 Passengers may partake.